Sonlight is Serious about High School Homeschooling

 The literary classics in this level do not necessarily coordinate with History studies, but we believe they are well worth your attention and enhance your cultural literacy.
 To make this part of the journey as pleasant as possible, we intermix fast-moving and humorous works among the older, more ponderous tomes.

-Language Arts takes you on an enjoyable journey through a complete creative writing program plus a research paper tied to your Core studies.
+Language Arts takes you on an enjoyable journey through a complete creative writing program plus a research paper tied to your studies.
 Of course, you will also continue to work on your vocabulary and communication skills.

 Most students will find this to be a year's worth of work and possibly more.